akrade/krado-design-docs/README.md

-# Krado Life Design System Documentation
+# Cotton Design System Documentation

 Welcome to the **Krado Life Design System** documentation site!
 This is the official documentation for the Krado UI component library and design tokens.